ariv14/python/Day2_number_manipulation/life_left_mini_project/README.md

 **Life left**
-Max life set : 90 years
-Enter your age to identify the day, weeks, months and years left in your life.
+Enter your age and expected max age to identify the day, weeks, months and years left in your life.